dotnet/arcade/Documentation/Overview.md

 - Incremental updates where ever humanly possible.  (avoid big changes with a "switch" when possible)
 - When something needs to be done across multiple repos, the extra work required to put the feature in Arcade is worth it.
 - Where appropriate, testing should be in one repo before "graduating" to Arcade.
 This way we can learn more what's needed, thus minimizing churn.
+- When making a breaking change, compat switches or branching is required.  (largely due to servicing)

 ### Business Value (to remind us why we think we should do this)
 -  Build on the success of others.
 Namely, being able to _reasonably_ share functionality across teams and repos.